Bruno Mars discography

-American singer-songwriter Bruno Mars has released three studio albums, one collaborative studio album, one EP, 36 singles (seven as a featured artist) and four promotional singles.
-With estimated sales of over 26 million albums and 200 million singles worldwide, Mars is one of the best-selling artists of all time.
-Six of his singles are among the best-selling singles of all time: in order of release date, "Just the Way You Are", "Grenade", "The Lazy Song", "When I Was Your Man", "Uptown Funk" and "That's What I Like".
-According to the Recording Industry Association of America (RIAA), he has sold 120.5 million copies in the United States.
-His first two albums have sold 5.04 million copies in the US.
-Mars was named 2011's best selling music artist worldwide.
-In 2022, he became the first artist to receive six diamond certified songs in the US.
-In October 2025, he has seven Diamond certified songs in the US.
+American singer-songwriter Bruno Mars has released four solo studio albums, one collaborative studio album, one compilation album, one EPs, 40 singles (seven as a featured artist) and four promotional singles.
+According to the Recording Industry Association of America (RIAA), Mars has 120.5 million certified digital singles in the United States, and has seven Diamond certified songs as of October 2025.
+Six of his singles appeared on multiple year-end top global singles lists published by the International Federation of the Phonographic Industry (IFPI).
+The publication declared him as the 2011's best-selling music artist worldwide.
+With estimated sales of over 150 million records worldwide, Mars is one of the best-selling artists of all time.

-After he signed with Atlantic Records in 2009, he composed (as part of production group the Smeezingtons) and sang guest vocals on the debut singles of American rappers B.o.B ("Nothin' on You") (2009) and Travie McCoy ("Billionaire") (2010).
-"Nothin' on You" peaked at number one on the US Billboard Hot 100 as well as in the United Kingdom, and was certified six times platinum by the RIAA.
+After he signed with Atlantic Records in 2009, he composed (as part of production group the Smeezingtons) and sang guest vocals on the debut singles of American rappers B.o.B ("Nothin' on You", 2009) and Travie McCoy ("Billionaire", 2010).
+"Nothin' on You" peaked at number one on the US Billboard Hot 100 as well as in the United Kingdom, and was certified six-times Platinum by the RIAA.
 Mars released his debut album Doo-Wops & Hooligans that year.
-Its singles "Just the Way You Are" and "Grenade" topped the charts in the US, Australia, Canada, New Zealand and the UK, and have been certified 21 times platinum and diamond, respectively, by the RIAA.
-They were both certified seven and six times platinum, respectively, by the Australian Recording Industry Association (ARIA), with the former being certified diamond and the latter six times platinum by Music Canada (MC).
-"The Lazy Song" topped the charts in Denmark and the UK and was certified Diamond by the RIAA.
-Doo-Wops & Hooligans topped the charts in Canada, Germany, Ireland, Switzerland, the UK and received a diamond certification in Canada and eleven times platinum in New Zealand.
+Its singles "Just the Way You Are" and "Grenade" topped the charts in the US, Australia, Canada, New Zealand, and the UK, and have been certified 21 and 16-times Platinum, respectively, by the RIAA.
+They were both certified seven-times Platinum by the Australian Recording Industry Association (ARIA), and also both certified Diamond by Music Canada (MC).
+"The Lazy Song" topped the charts in Denmark and the UK and was certified Diamond by the RIAA and MC.
+Doo-Wops & Hooligans topped the charts in Canada, Germany, Ireland, Switzerland and in the UK.
+It received a nine-times platinum certification in the US, Diamond certification in Canada and 11-times Platinum certification in New Zealand.